-It is not always realistic to assume that activity durations are exponentially distributed.
+it is not always realistic to assume that activity durations are exponentially distributed.
 To overcome this limitation, we use phase-type (PH) distributions.
 PH distributions are mixtures of exponential distributions that can be used to approximate any positive-valued distribution with arbitrary precision (Neuts, 1981; Osogami, 2005).
 Using PH distributions, we can approximate the "true" duration distribution of an activity.
-The more accurate the approximation, the more complex the PH distribution tends to become.
+The more accurate the approximation, the more complex the PH distribution tends to becomes.
 For instance, we may need a complex PH distribution if we want to match the first four moments of the duration distributions.
+For matching the first two moments, however, we only require very simple PH distributions.
 We use these simple PH distributions to match the first two moments of the true duration distribution.
 Although this implies that the mean and the variance of the PH distribution match those of the true distribution, it does not necessarily mean that higher moments (i.e., skewness, kurtosis, ...) are also matched.
 In practice, however, the true duration distribution is often unknown.
 In most cases, the mean and variance are the only information available.
 Therefore, matching only the first two moments is sufficient/makes sense from a practical point of view.